 In which Elinor Carlisle is on trial for the murder of Mary Gerrard, and honestly – I haven’t given the game away, you discover that fact in the first sentence of the book!
 All the evidence is stacked up against her, but is Hercule Poirot convinced?
 As usual, if you haven’t read the book yet, don’t worry, I promise not to tell you whodunit!
+Although please note there are some comments below the blog that contain something of a spoiler, so please don’t read the comments if you haven’t already read the book!

 The book is dedicated to Peter and Peggy McLeod, doctors who ran the hospital in Mosul, in present day Iraq, when Agatha and her husband were there on archaeological digs.
 They became friends and kept in touch when the McLeods returned to England and settled on the east coast.
 Christie was godmother to their daughter Crystal.
 At the time the book was published, the McLeods were under a lot of stress as their children were being evacuated due to the war, and I think the dedication was Christie’s gift of friendship during this difficult time.
 Sad Cypress was first serialised in the UK in the Daily Express in March and April 1940; and in the US in Colliers’ Weekly from November 1939 to January 1940.
 The full book was first published in the UK in March 1940 by Collins Crime Club (interestingly, before the Express serialisation had finished) and then subsequently in the US by Dodd, Mead & Co later that year.